davidwisch/ci_caching/README.markdown

 `$this->mcache->get_bool($key);`

 Retrieves a boolean from cache.
+Returns *null* if key couldn't be found or if type was't a boolean.

 `$this->mcache->increment($key, $increment=1);`